devlaming/gnames/README.md

 This command should yield output along the following lines:
 ```
 TEST OF GNAMES
-With 1000 founders, 10,000 SNPs, and two children per pair
+with 1000 founders, 10,000 SNPs, and two children per pair
 INITIALISING SIMULATOR
 Drawing alleles for SNPs of founders
 Drawing allele frequencies for SNPs of founders